Susan Haldane is the driving force behind Mind Over Manner.

 Susan directs and facilitates with a professional team of theatre practitioners who are dedicated to the study of human difference and behaviour.

-Susan has facilitated theatre workshops with refugees, multicultural and differently abled groups – and also used communication role play techniques extensively in schools, prisons, with legal, medical and other professional groups and with kids on the street.
+Susan has facilitated theatre workshops with refugees, kids on the street, for multicultural and differently abled groups, in schools, in prisons, with educators and with legal, medical and other professional groups

-As a result of all this combined experience, and as a parent of a teen with ASD/ADHD Susan has developed her own extensive knowledge of the cognitively diverse individual and what their specific needs may be.
+As a result of all this combined experience, and as a parent of a young adult with ASD/ADHD, Susan has become specifically curious and has developed her own extensive knowledge of the cognitively diverse individual and what their specific needs may be.

 MIKE HALL – Board Member